ethereum-optimism/community-hub/src/docs/guides/cex-dev.md

 ## Connecting to Optimism

 You connect to Optimism the same way you do to Ethereum, by connecting to a JSON RPC endpoint.
-However, the currently supported fork for Optimism is [Berlin](https://eth.wiki/roadmap/berlin).
-After the Bedrock upgrade, we'll support EIP 1559.
+Note that

 ### Endpoints